-- 2. Serving as the principal point of contact for students applying for OSAP loans. - 3.
-The administration of scholarship and awards programs for undergraduate and graduate students. - 4.
-The administration of the work-study program. - 5.
+- 1. The administration of all aspects of students' financial accounts with the University. - Serving as the principal point of contact for students applying for OSAP loans. - The administration of scholarship and awards programs for undergraduate and graduate students. - 4.
+The administration of the work/study program. - 5.
 Providing assistance to students who are experiencing financial difficulties. - 6.
-Providing students with tax receipts (T2202A).
+Providing tax receipts (T2202A) for students on the Web.